metabolomicsworkbench/GeneIDConversion/README.md

 Genomic and gene expression data is integral to biomolecular data analysis.
 The types of identifiers used for genes differ across different resources providing such data sets.
 The ability to use a single type of gene identifier is imperative for integrating data from two or more resources.
 This gene ID conversion tool facilitates the use of a common gene identifier.
 A <a href="https://bdcw.org/MW/docs/geneid_conversion_20220822.pdf">tutorial</a> provides an overview and the steps of how to use this tool.

-This tool is available through the web at https://bdcw.org/geneid/geneidconv.php Gene ID Conversion</a> and also as a REST API
+This tool is available through the web at <a href="https://bdcw.org/geneid/geneidconv.php">Gene ID Conversion</a> and also as a REST API
 (<a href="https://smart-api.info/ui/e712b9eb07e637a00ae468f757ce2a1f">SmartAPI for Gene ID Conversion</a>).
 The SmartAPI page provides an explanation of the various parameters.

 ## For API-based access to integrate in user’s existing tools: